ryokbys/nap-doc/docs/fp.md

 where $N_p$ is the number of RDF pairs to be considered, $N_\mathrm{R}$ is the number of sampling points of RDF.

-To minimize the above loss function, the following metaheuristic methods are available:
+To minimize the above loss function, the following methods are available:

 - Cuckoo search (CS)
--   Differential evolution (DE)
+- Weighted Tree-structured Parzen Estimator (WPE)

 ------------------------------------------------------------------------